vmware-tanzu/pinniped/site/content/docs/howto/configure-supervisor-with-okta.md

 1. Create a new app:
    1. Click `Create App Integration`.
    1. For `Sign-on method`, select `OIDC`.
    1. For `Application type`, app `Web Application`, then click next.
+Only if you would like to offer the password grant flow to your end users, then choose `Native Application` instead.
    1. Enter a name for your app, such as "My Kubernetes Clusters".
+   1. If you chose to create a `Web Application` then in the General Settings section, choose Grant Types `Authorization Code` and `Refresh Token`.
+Starting in Pinniped v0.13.0, the `Refresh Token` grant is required.
+   1. If you chose `Native Application` then in the General Settings section, choose Grant Types `Authorization Code`, `Refresh Token`, and `Resource Owner Password`.
+Starting in Pinniped v0.13.0, the `Refresh Token` grant is required.
    1. Enter the sign-in redirect URI.
 This is the `spec.issuer` you configured in your `FederationDomain` appended with `/callback`.
    1. Optionally select `Limit access to selected groups` to restrict which Okta users can log in to Kubernetes using this integration.
    1. Save the app and make note of the _Client ID_ and _Client secret_.
+If you chose to create a `Native Application` then there is an extra step required to get a client secret: after saving the app, in the Client Credentials section click `Edit`, choose `Use Client Authentication`, and click `Save`.
    1. Navigate to the _Sign On_ tab > _OpenID Connect ID Token_ and click `Edit`.
 Fill in the Groups claim filter.
       For example, for all groups to be present under the claim name `groups`, fill in "groups" in the first box, then select "Matches regex" and ".*".